hivesolutions/mantium/README.md

 # Automium Web Interface

-The web interface for the automium build system.
+The web interface for the [automation](https://github.com/hivesolutions/automium) build system.
 Should be able to control a set of automium projects displaying the results of build runs.

 ## Installation